Smeins/Smeins/README.md

 I´ve been using python and other languages for some time now.

-* 🌍  I'm based in Heidelberg, Germany
+* 🌍  I'm based in Germany
 * ✉️  You can contact me at [Smeins#6967](mailto:Smeins#6967)
 * 🚀  I'm currently working on [bots with python](http://discord.com/developers/applications/885959142777421885/information)
 * 🧠  I'm using Python